JoshDoody/joshdoody.github.io/interview-preparation-guide.md

 <p><a href="/10-good-questions-to-ask-in-a-job-interview/">10 questions to ask in an interview to really stand out →</a></p>
 </div>

-10 questions to ask in an interview to really stand out

 ## <a name="expecting-a-job-offer" class="below-nav">Expecting a job offer

 Once you've run the job interview gauntlet, you may be tempted to relax, but it's not *quite* time to take it easy!